Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Abstract

 \section{Abstract}

 Many countries embroiled in non-religious civil conflicts have experienced a dramatic increase in religious competition in recent years.
-This study examines whether increasing competition between religions affects violence in non-religious conflicts.
+This study examines whether increasing competition between religions affects violence in non-religious or secular conflicts.
 The study focuses on Colombia, a deeply Catholic country that has suffered one of the world's longest-running internal conflicts and, in the last few decades, has witnessed an intense increase in religious competition between the Catholic Church and new non-Catholic churches.
-The estimation of a dynamic treatment effect model shows that establishing the first non-Catholic church in a municipality substantially increases the probability of an attack by a left-wing guerrilla group.
-Further analysis suggests that the increase in guerrilla attacks is associated with the expectation among guerrilla groups that their membership will decline as a consequence of more intense competition with religious groups for followers.
+The estimation of a dynamic treatment effect model shows that establishing the first non-Catholic church in a municipality substantially increases the probability of conflict-related violence.
+The effect is larger for violence by guerrilla groups, and is concentrated on municipalities where the establishment of the first non-Catholic church leads to more intense religious competition.
+Further analysis suggests that the increase in guerrilla violence is associated with an expectation among guerrilla groups that their membership will decline as a consequence of more intense competition with religious groups for followers.

 \textbf{Keywords:} Marketplace for Religion, Armed Conflict.\\ \textbf{JEL classification}: H41, O17